vinay-colaco/ToDo-List/README.md

 # To Do List
-This is a beginner level MERN stack based To Do List application which allows you to add tasks, strike them when completed and also to delete task.
+This is a beginner level MERN stack based To Do List application which allows you to add tasks, strike them when completed and delete them when not needed.

 ## Run Locally